 Lesson 2: Explore the App Builder App

-Within the newly created app, you have seen the .env file which contains your credentials for running the app.
-Let's explore further.
+Within the newly created app, you have seen the .env file with your credentials for running the app.

-Firstly, package.json is the crucial part of almost every NodeJS project.
-It contains the list of dependencies, version, reproducible builds, etc.
+package.json is the crucial part of almost every NodeJS project.
+It contains the list of dependencies, version, reproducible builds, and so on.

-Then ext.config.yaml in the src/dx-excshell-1/ folder is the cockpit of your App Builder app backend.
-It lists the declaration of serverless actions including name, source files, runtime kind, default params, annotations, and so on.
-You can find the grammar of writing manifest here.
+ext.config.yaml in the src/dx-excshell-1/ folder is the cockpit of your App Builder app back end.
+It lists the declaration of serverless actions including name, source files, runtime kind, default parameters, annotations, and so on.
+You can find the grammar of writing manifest here:

 operations: